Why complete a coding boot camp?

 While coding does involve some basic math skills, you don’t have to be an expert at math to learn to code.
 In addition, while some background in coding is helpful, no experience is needed for our coding boot camp as long as you are dedicated and eager to learn.
 Our pre-course tutorials will help you prepare for our program.
 You will also have access to a variety of academic support throughout the program.

 While the path to employment for web developers can vary depending on prior experience, educational background, and location, our coding boot camps are designed to increase your hireability through a range of career and professional resources.
 These resources include resume, portfolio and LinkedIn support, interview coaching, and access to a network of employers who are looking to hire.

-According to the Bureau of Labor Statistics, the median pay for web developers and digital designers was $77,200 per year in 2020.1 In addition, the projected growth in employment of software developers, quality assurance analysts, and testers from 2020 to 2030 is projected at 13%, which is faster than the average.Footnote 1
+According to the U.S. Bureau of Labor Statistics, the median pay for web developers and digital designers was $78,580 per year in 2022.Footnote 3 In addition, the projected growth in employment of web developers and digital designers from 2022 to 2032 is projected at 16%, which is faster than the average.Footnote 4

 Coding boot camp tuition varies depending on the program, and on your chosen length of study.
-Ask your admissions advisor for tuition and funding options.
+Ask your admissions advisor how much a coding boot camp costs and for tuition and funding options.
 Interest-free payment plans are available.

 Yes!
 A number of our university partners are offering a 20% discount to verified active military service members, reservists and veterans.
 Learn more on this page dedicated to military learners.